Bret Hart: World Heavyweight Champion and injury (1999–2000)

 Out of respect for Goldberg, Hart vacated the WCW World Heavyweight Championship on the December 20 episode of Nitro and suggested that he, without the championship advantage, face Goldberg that night to determine the true champion.
 During the match, Scott Hall and Kevin Nash came to the ring looking to attack Goldberg with baseball bats.
 Hart convinced them to stop, then hit Goldberg with one of the bats, turning heel once again.
 The three continued to beat down Goldberg and were eventually joined by Jeff Jarrett.
 Hart regained the championship, even though it was Roddy Piper who was covering Goldberg (to try and protect him) when the three count was made.
 The nWo was reformed (now billed as "nWo 2000").
 Hart wrestled Terry Funk to a no contest in a non-title, hardcore rules match on the January 6 episode of Thunder.
 In his final match in WCW, he defended the WCW World Heavyweight Championship against Nash on the January 10 episode of Nitro, which also ended in a no contest.
 Hart vacated the title in late January 2000 when he was forced to withdraw from the main event of WCW's Souled Out due to his injuries.
 Hart continued to make appearances on WCW television, generally cutting promos.
 On the May 3 episode of Thunder, Hart made a run in during an over the top rope battle royal where he hit Hogan with a chair.
-His final WCW appearance occurred on the September 6, 2000 episode of Thunder, in a promo where he confronted Goldberg on the injury he sustained nine months prior.
-WCW terminated Hart's contract via FedEx letter on October 20, 2000, due to his ongoing incapacity, and he announced his retirement from professional wrestling soon afterward in 6 days later on October 26, 2000.
+His final WCW appearance occurred on the September 6, 2000, episode of Thunder, in a promo where he confronted Goldberg on the injury he sustained nine months prior.
+WCW terminated Hart's contract via FedEx letter on October 20, 2000, due to his ongoing incapacity, and he announced his retirement from professional wrestling 6 days later on October 26, 2000.

 Hart and several critics considered his storylines during his tenure to be lacklustre.
 Former WCW wrestler Chris Jericho attributed this to backstage politics and creative mayhem.
-Hart cited his "steel plate" segment with Goldberg and his tribute match to Owen, against Chris Benoit, as his two worthwhile moments with the company.
+Hart cited his "steel plate" segment with Goldberg and his tribute match to Owen, against Chris Benoit, as his two worthwhile moments with WCW.
 He said he was "proud" to have been WCW World Heavyweight Champion for a short time prior to his injury.